Duatic/duatic_teleop/duatic_teleop_arm/elephant_s570/README.md

 ros2 run elephant_s570 s570_hardware_node
 ```

 The node automatically detects the correct serial port.
+If it doesn't find a serial port, restart the container while the arm is connected via USB so the port is mounted correctly into the container.

 ### Manual Port Selection